Confused by Healthcare Reform?

-Health Care Individual Mandate
+Health Care Individual Mandate and Penalty

 Who is Liable for a Penalty?

 The penalty will be assessed against an individual for any month during which he or she does not maintain “minimum essential coverage” (unless an exemption applies).
 The requirement to maintain minimum essential coverage applies to individuals of all ages, including children.
-The Treasury regulations provide that an individual is treated as having coverage for a month so long as he or she has coverage for any one day of that month.
+The State regulations provide that an individual is treated as having coverage for a month so long as he or she has coverage for any one day of that month.

 Minimum essential coverage includes coverage under:

 - A government-sponsored program, such as coverage under the Medicare or Medicaid programs, CHIP, TRICARE and certain types of Veterans health coverage;

 - An eligible employer-sponsored plan (including COBRA and retiree coverage);